How can we help?

 Meet some of Australia's climate champions here.

-How do I differentiate between an ambassador, a champion, a signatory, and a partner?
+How do I differentiate between a champion, a signatory, and a partner?

 Climate Champions have embraced the collaborative nature of the BFA network - recognising that Australia can go further and faster by working together.
 They are already taking, or are looking to take, climate action, and are receptive to support and inspiration to take further steps today.